huLasTar/TheBraveHunter/README.md

 An up-to-date web browser and a mouse.

-## Instructions
+## Gameplay

-The player needs to use the mouse to hunt the birds with left click on the targets for shooting.
-If a bird flies out on the left, it will result in a game over.
-The player gets 20 bullets as ammo.
-If the player runs out of ammo, birds cannot be shot, so they will able to leave the danger zone.
-If the player earns 500 points, the game is won.
+The player is required to successfully shoot all of the birds appearing on the screen until 500 kills.
+The difficulty increases as the player kills the birds; the number of targets will be raised after every 50 new kills.
+In the beginning the player gets 20 bullets as ammo.
+Missed shots decreases the level of ammo; the player cannot shoot on the birds, if the remaining ammo is zero.
+If a bird flies out from the screen on the left, it will result directly in a game over.